Alice Koniges, Berkeley Lab, NERSC

 Reinhold Bader, Leibniz Supercomputing Center Munich

 David Eder, Lawrence Livermore National Laboratory

-A full-day tutorial proposed for SC11
+A full-day tutorial at SC12

 This tutorial represents a unique collaboration between the Berkeley PGAS/UPC group and experienced hands-on PGAS and hybrid instructors.
 Participants will be provided with the technical foundations necessary to write library or application codes using CAF or UPC, and an introduction to experimental techniques for combining MPI with PGAS languages.